 MIND/FULL workshops for teens

-Our MIND/FULL workshops are nature-based and equine-facilitated experiences intentionally designed to hold space for full minds in trying times (those navigating stress management, anxiety, life changes, traumatic events and more).
+Our MIND/FULL workshops are nature-based and equine-facilitated experiences intentionally designed to hold space for full minds in trying times (those navigating stress management, anxiety, life changes, traumatic events, relationships, friendships, and more).

-Promoting self-care, self-discovery, self-awareness and more, MIND/FULL workshops offer unique, safe, inclusive and non-judgmental opportunities for tweens+teens to find the support they need and want.
+Promoting self-care, self-discovery, self-awareness and more, MIND/FULL workshops offer unique, safe, inclusive and non-judgmental opportunities for teens to find the support they need and want.

 During this experience, participants will have the opportunity to choose how to spend their time…

-PRE-REGISTRATION IS REQUIRED BY THE DATES SHOWN ABOVE.
+PRE-REGISTRATION IS REQUIRED BY FRIDAY, AUGUST 1.
 Complete details will be sent to all registered attendees at least two days prior to the event.

 Cost for each 3-hour workshop is: $45.